 Eating out in Tokyo is a huge part of experiencing the best of what the city has to offer.
-Being a vegetarian doesn’t mean you need to miss out on incredible food in Tokyo either.
+Being vegan or vegetarian doesn’t mean you need to miss out on incredible food in Tokyo either.
 Unless you’re traveling with a group of vego’s, you’ll likely want to find a Tokyo restaurant that caters to both omnivores and vegetarians.
-This is my list of unmissable restaurants in Tokyo, Japan with both vegetarian and non-vegetarian food!
+This is my list of unmissable restaurants in Tokyo with vegetarian options!

 Japanese foods featured in my list of Tokyo restaurants with vegetarian options include ramen, sushi, and okonomiyaki (savory pancakes).
 These dishes have brought friends and families together around dinner tables here for centuries.
 My list of Tokyo eateries also includes some trendy and upscale restaurants that have Western vegetarian options as well.
 Perfect for experiencing Tokyo as a local.